kevinjpetersen/MotorregisterAPI/README.md

 Automatically unpack, generate and add Danish Motorregister Data to a Mongo Database from an XML File.

 ## Introduction
-This repository contains a .NET Core 2.2 project (C#) that takes an Danish Motorregister XML File (From SKAT) as Input, and will unpack, generate and add each item to a Mongo Database (However this should be easy to change to another DB if so desired).
+This repository contains a .NET Core 2.2 project (C#) that takes a Danish Motorregister XML File (From SKAT) as Input, and will unpack, generate and add each item to a Mongo Database (However this should be easy to change to another DB if so desired).

 ## Requirements
 * Linux or Windows Server